Top 11 Things to Do in Little India Singapore (New Guide)

 Distinguish the uniqueness of Indian heritage

-It’s easy to differentiate the Indian culture because of their architectural designs.
+It’s easy to differentiate the Indian culture because of their unique designs.
 Most of their statues have vivid style and intricate details.

 Aravan, Agastya, Ganesha, and Sadashiva are some of the famous figures in this centre.
 Also among the highlighted sculptures is Nandi, the sacred bull of Shiva.